GuoQLabPKU/polysomeTracking/README.md

 ![This is an image](https://github.com/werhoog/polysomeTracking/blob/main/image/concept2.PNG)

 this folder contains the scripts for describing quantitavely polysomes high order conformations
+## Concept
+NEMO-TOC can classify the relative spatial arrangement of neighbors based on the positions and Euler angles.
+Features to track ordered linear assemblies are added.
+reference:
 ## Scripts description
 - **polysome_class:** folder with polysome class written by python
-- **py_align:** folder with scripts alignning the direction of ribosome pairs transformation
+- **py_align:** folder with scripts alignning the direction of particle pairs transformation
-- **py_cluster:** folder with scripts classifing the ribosome pairs transformation
+- **py_cluster:** folder with scripts classifing the neighbors' pairs transformation
 - **py_io:** folder with scripts for star files/tomogram MRC files I/O
-- **py_link:** folders with scripts linking ribosome pairs transformation to longer polysomes
+- **py_link:** folders with scripts linking neighbors' pairs transformations to longer linear assemblies
 - **py_log:** folders with scripts making log file
 - **py_memory:** folder with scripts allocating memory of CPU/GPU
-- **py_mergePoly:** folder with scripts filling up inferred ribosomes to merge shorter polysomes to longer one
+- **py_mergePoly:** folder with scripts filling up inferred particles to merge shorter linear assemblies to longer one
-- **py_simulation:** folder with scripts creating polysome simulation data
+- **py_simulation:** folder with scripts creating simulation datasets
-- **py_stats:** folder with scripts fitting distribution and estimating the errors of transform class assignment
+- **py_stats:** folder with scripts fitting distribution and estimating the errors of transform cluster assignment
-- **py_summary:** folder with scripts summaring polysomes and transform classes
+- **py_summary:** folder with scripts summaring transform clusters
-- **py_test:** folder with scripts testing branches-cleaning/polysome-tracking/ribosome-fillingup
+- **py_test:** folder with scripts testing branches-cleaning/linear assemblies-tracking/particle-fillingup
-- **py_transform:** folder with scripts calculating the transformation of ribosome pairs
+- **py_transform:** folder with scripts calculating the transformation of neighbors' pairs
 - **py_vis:** folder with scripts for visulization
-## Dependencies
+## Install
-- python: 3.6.7(3.7.9/3.8.3)
-- numpy: 1.16.1(1.18.5/1.19.2)
-- pandas: 1.0.5(1.1.1/1.2.1)
-- jupyter: 1.0.0
-- matplotlib: 3.3.3
-- cupy: 9.0.0(for GPU calculation)
-- cudatoolkit: 11.0.3(for GPU calculation)
-- pytest: 6.2.4
-- networkx:2.6.2
-- seaborn:0.11.2
-- dill:0.3.4
+1. activate conda enviroment
+2. bash install.sh
 ## Flatform
-Any platform (linux/windows/macos)should be fine.
-But linux is largely tested to run these scripts.
+Any platform (linux/windows/macos)
 ## Usage
 Modify suitable parameters in main.py, then `python main.py`
 ## Debug
 ```
 pyest py_test/test_*
 ```
 This will test three functions:
-- test_polysome.py: test if track right polysomes from simulation data (uncomment the last line if want to keep and check the output)
+- test_polysome.py: test if track right  linear assemblies(polysomes) from simulation data (uncomment the last line if want to keep and check the output)
   > test_polysome.py can receive a parameter ***particleStar***.
 Modify this parameter to your real particle.star file.
 Then the euler angles
   > of simulation data will come from the particle.star
-- test_fillupRibo.py: test if fill up right ribosomes after manully delete two ribosomes
+- test_fillupRibo.py: test if fill up right particles after manully delete two particles
 - test_branchClean.py: test if clean the branches created manully in simulation data

 ***NOTICE: thoes test_XXX.py need modify the sys.path.append('THE PATH YOU DOWNLOADED THESE SCRIPTS') in the head line***